 These are people who don’t appreciate and value the works of others.
 No matter what good you’ve done, for them it’s rejected.

-These are people who put down the moral of others.
-They take away the hope from a person, who aspires to succeed.
+These are people who put down the morale of others.
+They take away hope from a person, who aspires to succeed.

 These might be a group of people who exclude themselves from the rest.
 If you are not a part of it, you are not welcome.

-These are people who don’t accept suggestions and listen from others advice considering that they know everything and that his ideas are better than others.
+These are people who don’t accept suggestions and listen to others’ advice considering that they know everything and that their ideas are better than others.

 Hands of Failure and hopelessness

-This is hands gesture with two hands open palm facing up with both shoulder raised up accompanied by a frustrated face.
+This is a hand gesture with two hands open palm facing up with both shoulders raised up accompanied by a frustrated face.